-Replacing a thermostaic shower mixer valve is a fairly simply DIY plumbing job that can be done by anyone with just a few tools.
+Fitting a thermostaic shower mixer valve is a fairly simply DIY plumbing job, as is replacing one, that can be done by anyone with just a few tools.
 First, isolate the water supply to the old shower, turn the shower on to run any remaining water out, unscrew existing shower nuts and remove it, screw the new one in place, install riser rail or riser pipe and then check everything works.

 In essence, that’s pretty much it but as with many DIY jobs, it’s not always that simple due to the range of different types of mixer shower, the existing plumbing setup, how long the old mixer bar has been in place etc.